stackql/pystackql/docs/source/examples.rst

 =============

 The following examples demonstrate running a StackQL query against a cloud or SaaS provider and returning the results as a ``pandas.DataFrame``.
-For brevity, the examples below assume that the appropriate imports have been specified, and that an instance of the :class:`pystackql.StackQL` has been instantiated with the appropriate provider authentiation.
+For brevity, the examples below assume that the appropriate imports have been specified and that an instance of the :class:`pystackql.StackQL` has been instantiated with the appropriate provider authentication.
-For more information, see :ref:`auth-overview` as well as the `StackQL provider docs <https://registry.stackql.io/>`_.
+For more information, see :ref:`auth-overview` and the `StackQL provider docs <https://registry.stackql.io/>`_.

 .. code-block:: python